kabir/large-domain/README.md

 $./start-dc.sh
 This starts the DC instance in ~/slave/jboss-as

+THE USERNAME/PASSWORD for the DC admin interface is kabir/test.

 Start the slaves
 ==============================
 You need a local checkout of git clone git://github.com/kabir/large-domain.git